Drupal Association members fund grants that make connections all over the world.

 You need to be able to write coherently in English.
 Editing some pages may also require knowledge of the subject the page covers.

-- Once you have filtered according to your choices (click the Apply button to apply your filters), click on a page title to go to that page.
+- Once you have filtered according to your choices, click on a page title to go to that page.
 If it interests you and you see an Edit link, click Edit.
-If not, return to the Management page and find a different page.
+If you do not see an edit link, the page is probably locked to editing (see Background section below).

 - When you are done with your edits, change the Page Status appropriately (at the top of the edit screen).
 If the page is fine, use "No known problems".
 If the page still needs some attention, choose a different status.
 Write a log message explaining what you changed, and what still needs to be done (at the bottom of the edit screen).
 Save the page.